Help

 From your Blocks Edit dashboard, click New Theme at the top to upload your HTML and get started.
 You can either import a standalone HTML file, or a ZIP archive with any assets that are part of your theme.

 Your ZIP archive will need to have your main theme HTML file, CSS file(s), and image(s) at the root level, with no folders.
+Importing font files isn't currently supported and would need to be pointed to a host in your HTML.

 Preview Mode